Reporting misconduct

 What information is needed to decide whether a complaint can be investigated?

-The central reporting points first examine whether a report is valid.
-In addition, the central reporting points needs substantiated documentation of the situation (e.g. exact description of the situation, naming of the persons involved, e-mails or letters) in order to assess whether and in which procedure a report can be investigated more closely (so-called follow-up measures).
+In addition, the central reporting points need substantiated documentation of the situation (e.g. precise description of the situation, naming of the persons involved, e-mails or letters) in order to assess whether and in which procedure a report can be investigated more closely (so-called follow-up measures).

 What happens once a complaint has been filed?

-• it is a matter that does not refer to a form of non-scientific misconduct, but further processing of your concern can be supported by a specialized Department of the Administrative Headquarters or a Central Officer.
+• it is a matter that does not refer to a form of misconduct, but further processing of your concern can be supported by a specialized Department of the Administrative Headquarters or a Central Officer.
 In this case, you will receive the necessary contact information of the responsible staff members.

 When is a report investigated on a central level, and when is it investigated on a local level at the MPI?